zchee/golang-wiki/Modules.md

 ```
 This imports package `mypkg` from the module `example.com/my/module`.

 `exclude` and `replace` directives only operate on the current (“main”) module. `exclude` and `replace` directives in modules other than the main module are ignored when building the main module.
-The `replace` and `exclude` statements therefore allow the main module complete control over its own build, without also being subject to complete control by dependencies.
-(See FAQ [below](https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive) for discussion of when to use a `replace` directive).
+The `replace` and `exclude` statements, therefore, allow the main module complete control over its own build, without also being subject to complete control by dependencies.
+(See FAQ [below](https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive) for a discussion of when to use a `replace` directive).

 ### Version Selection